French election gag sparks fun and fury on web

-PARIS (Reuters) - France tried but failed to stop premature leaks of first round presidential election results on Sunday, setting the web-warped world of Twitter alight with jibes, jokes and cryptic messages recalling coded World War Two radio communications.
+PARIS, April 22 (Reuters) - France’s endeavours to prevent premature leaks of Sunday’s first round presidential election results set the web-warped world of Twitter alight with jibes, jokes and cryptic messages recalling coded World War Two radio communications.

-Police opened inquiries into several media outlets after national news agency Agence France-Presse and others posted partial scores before polling stations had all closed at 8 p.m.(1800 GMT), the public prosecutor’s office said.
+“Netherlands-Hungary qualify for return leg,” said one tweet in a play on the name of Socialist challenger Francois Hollande and the origin of President Nicolas Sarkozy’s father.

-Seeking to enforce a 1977 law that imposed a blackout on disclosing results, projections or exit polls before all voting was done, the authorities had threatened fines of 75,000 euros ($99,000) and legal pursuit of any breaches.
+Seeking to enforce a 1977 law that imposed a blackout on disclosing results, projections or exit polls before the last polling stations close at 8 p.m.
+(1800 GMT), authorities threatened fines of up to 75,000 euros ($99,000) for breaches.

-“Netherlands-Hungary qualify for return leg,” said one tweet in a play on the name of Socialist challenger Francois Hollande, top scorer in Sunday’s vote, and the origin of second-placed President Nicolas Sarkozy’s father.

-The march of communications technology has made the law look increasingly like the Maginot Line of anti-tank defenses which France, bloodied by World War One, built on its border with Germany.
-It failed to prevent Hitler’s troops simply driving around the barrier and invading - through Belgium - in 1940.
+The march of communications technology has made the law look increasingly like the Maginot line of anti-tank defences which France built on its borders in the 1920s but which failed to prevent German tanks invading in 1940.

-Some tweets even referred to the coded messages broadcast by General Charles de Gaulle’s Free French over Radio London to Resistance fighters in France during World War Two.
+Some tweets even referred to the coded messages broadcast by the Free French over Radio London to Resistance fighters in France during World War Two.

-Only two of the 10 candidates in Sunday’s first ballot go through to a runoff on May 6, in which the conservative Sarkozy will meet Hollande, who remains favorite in opinion polls.
+Only two of the 10 candidates in Sunday’s first ballot go through to a runoff on May 6, in which the conservative Sarkozy is expected to meet the centre-left Hollande, clear favourite in opinion polls.

 Twitter users had a field day concocting new names for candidates, imaginary news headlines of outcomes and officially unverifiable reports of partial results from remote overseas territories where voting took place on Saturday.